Flat Fee Landlord

 In-lease inspections catch developing problems before they become expensive — a slow plumbing leak discovered at month 8 costs hundreds to repair; the same leak discovered at move-out after 4 years costs thousands.
 They also create a documented record that supports your position if a security deposit dispute arises from accumulated damage.

-At Flat Fee Landlord, both inspection types are built into our management process for every property.
-Get your free rental analysis to see how we protect your property from day one.
+At Flat Fee Landlord, both inspection types are built into our management process for every property — in Northern Virginia and Houston.
+Get your free rental analysis to see how we protect your property from day one, backed by our tenant guarantees.
+See what other landlords say on our reviews page, or get a quote today.

 • 2,000+